ArcticWarriors/team-174-resources/README.md

-# team-174-resources
+# FRC Team 174 Resources
-Learning materials and templates for FRC Team 174, the Arctic Warriors
+Learning materials and other resources for FRC Team 174, the Arctic Warriors.